Energy and Climate Law

 - How to apply

 We hope that you will join us for a successful period of study and if you have any questions about studying in this programme, please fill out the information request form.
 For those with previous law related studies, but not an LLB from a research University, we also offer a Pre-LLM programme.

-The LLM Energy and Climate Law is registered under the LLM CROHO label International and European Law (66829).
+The LLM Energy and Climate Law is registered under the LLM CROHO label Energy and Climate Law (66829).